Prajwal-reddy-nallamaddi/AI_Final_project/README.md

         We study the modeling of the Sudoku puzzle as a Constraint Satisfaction Problem (CSP).
         We explore the design and use of CP techniques, both search and constraint propagation, for systematically solving the problem.
         We develop strategies grounded in CP to dynamically assist a human player solving a Sudoku puzzle.

+# Binary Constraint Satisfaction Problem
+## Variables
+Variable for each tile in the sudoku grid with a total of 81 variables.
+Variable is a combination of a letter indicating the row, and a digit indicating the column.

+X = {X1, X2, ..., X81}

+## Domains
+Each variable Xi has the domain of the digits [1,9]

+D = {D1, D2, ..., D81}

+Di = {1, 2, 3, 4, 5, 6, 7, 8, 9}

+## Constraints
+The value of each variable Xi cannot be equal to any value in its:

+Row
+Column
+Box

 ## What is sudoku?